kanerep/gatsby-starter-netlify-cms/src/pages/index.md

   blurbs:
     - image: /img/image4-2-.jpeg
       testheading: Fun and Friendly Classes to Help You on Your Fitness Journey
-      text: >
-        Legs, Bums and Tums, Fat Burning, Barre Fitness, Tone it Up and Booty Burn a wide variety of classes.
-You will be sure to find a class that suits you!
+      text: "I offer a wide variety of classes including: Legs, Bums and Tums, Fat Burning, Barre Fitness, Tone it Up and Booty Burn.
+At SLC Fitness, you will be sure to find a class that suits you!"
     - image: /img/image2.jpeg
-      testheading: Mum and Baby Classes
+      testheading: Mum and Baby Fitness Classes
-      text: "Mum and Baby Fitness Classes.
-Exercise classes designed for Mum's where you can bring your baby along.
-Strengthen and build stamina in these classes designed to build strong mum's.
-Delivered by a postnatal exercise specialist. "
+      text: Exercise classes designed for Mums where you can bring your baby along.
+        Strengthen and build stamina in these classes that are designed to help you to rebuild and reconnect to your body after pregnancy.
+Al classes are delivered by myself, as I am a Postnatal Exercise Specialist.
   heading: This may be removed for now
   description: This may also be removed for now
 main: